 (c) the provision, extension or alteration of any air-conditioning service or ventilating system in or in connection with a building,

 and includes site formation works connected with or carried out for the purpose of paragraph (a), (b) or (c).

 Clearances from other Relevant Authorities

-The homeowner is responsible for checking if clearances from other relevant authorities (e.g. the Urban Redevelopment Authority (URA)) are required for any building work that will be done.
+Besides approval from BCA for the structural plan and building plan, homeowners are also responsible for checking if clearances from other relevant authorities (e.g. the Urban Redevelopment Authority (URA)) are required for any building work that will be done.
 Homeowners should also be mindful of other laws with which they have to comply (e.g. caveats, MCST by-laws, etc.).